 Managing risk in mutual fund investing

-For mutual fund investors, diversification also called Asset Allocation, can be achieved by investing in a variety of different funds that hold a range of securities, such as stocks, bonds, and cash.
+This strategy involves investing in a diverse range of funds that hold various types of securities, such as stocks, bonds, and cash.

 By spreading investments across different types of funds, investors can potentially reduce the impact of market fluctuations or changes in the performance of any one security on their portfolio.